 Teacher Tapp is an app used by thousands of teachers each day to tell the world about their working lives and learn how to get better at their job by reading our curated daily stream of articles and blog posts.
+So far teachers have given us three and a half million answers!

 But the questions we feed to our general Teacher Tapp panel aren’t quite right for trainee teachers on courses where they are not in school every day.
 So, we are working with those involved in teacher training at universities and schools to create a set of questions and tips that are perfect for trainees.